Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 from the local cache, and use the API credits to look up the next 100 songs.
 After 5 days of playing the Spotify playlist through Audio, that playlist will be fully cached locally and will not require any API credits to play songs.

+The following commands are relevant:

-``[p]genre`` will let users pick a Spotify music genre to queue music from.
+* ``[p]genre`` - Lets users pick a Spotify music genre to queue music from.

-``[p]audioset countrycode`` will let guild owners specify what country code to prefer for Spotify searches, for the guild.
+* ``[p]audioset countrycode`` - Lets guild owners specify what country code to prefer for Spotify searches, for the guild.

-``[p]audioset mycountrycode`` will let individual users pick what country code to prefer for Spotify searches of their own.
+* ``[p]audioset mycountrycode`` - Lets individual users pick what country code to prefer for Spotify searches of their own.

 .. _local-tracks: